Rotorua hits 'pause' on controversial bill

-"This will allow council officers to work with legal advisers, parliamentary and government advisers, on strengthening the policy work of the local bill."
+"This will allow council officers to work with legal advisers, as well as parliamentary and government advisers, on strengthening the policy work of the local bill."

-The council had discussed the issue in a confidential section of Thursday's council meeting.
+The council had discussed the issue in a confidential section of the council meeting today .

 "We have always said the bill is about the right way forward for Rotorua and have always been committed to working through the parliamentary process with central government.